cantab/ruby2fmpxml/README.md

 The app should now be live at http://localhost:5000.
 Enter the string to be converted and click the 'Submit' button.

 ##Syntax
-Pass the string, in URL encoded form as a POST parameter 'my_string' to the endpoint http://www.yourserver.com/rot13
+Pass the string in URL encoded form as a POST parameter 'my_string' to the endpoint http://www.yourserver.com/rot13
 ```
 curl -d "my_string=Vg%27f%20n%20fyrqtr" http://www.yourserver.com/rot13